dangrondahl/dangrondahl.github.io/content/pages/principles.md

 ## > We prioritize trust and transparency

-By openly communicating our methods and intentions behind all data collection and feedback processes.
+We openly communicating our methods and intentions behind all data collection and feedback processes.
+This builds trust.

 ## > We regard developer input as fundamental in collaboration